MicahElliott/havoc/README.md

 > Cry 'Havoc,' and let slip the dogs of war
 > — _Mark Antony in Act 3, Scene 1 of Shakespeare's Julius Caesar_

-This is a very simple set of scripts that create a documented "Release" suited for publishing; eg, to Github.
+This is a very simple couple of scripts that create a documented "Release" suited for publishing; eg, to Github.
 Any executable script(s)/binarie(s) can become something that is a "releasable package" with documentation and a predictable set of artifacts.
 Then your users can quickly discover, download, and run your work with minimal effort.

 One of Havoc's goals is to **make releases consistent**.
 If you browse across various projects' _Release_ pages, you won't see two that are alike!
 Check out